Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 Allergic Reactions Long After the Cat Has Left the Building

 Fel D 1 is why people have allergic reactions long after the cat has left the house!
-It is the result of their dander which is so small that it remains airborne for an extended period of time and allergy sufferers can and will inhale this dander!
+It is the result of their dander which is so small that it remains airborne for an extended period and allergy sufferers can and will inhale this dander!

 What Does Science Say About This?

-Cat allergies are caused by your body’s immune system that acts like it’s being attacked by these harmless proteins and this causes inflammation that makes your eyes water and itch, causes nasal congestion and sneezing.
+Cat allergies are caused by your body’s immune system that acts like it’s being attacked by these harmless proteins, and this causes inflammation that makes your eyes water and itch, causes nasal congestion and sneezing.